egladman/herodotus/README.md

 Tested on node `v4.2.6`

-Contributions and/or feature requests are welcome.
+Contributions and/or feature requests are welcomed.